Marah Halim Harahap

 Major General Marah Halim Harahap (28 February 1921 – 3 December 2015) was an Indonesian general, politician, and governor.
 He was the Governor of North Sumatra from 1967 until 1978.
-Under his leadership, North Sumatra recovered from the 30 September Movement and organized an association football tournament with his name which was internationally recognized by FIFA.
+Under his leadership, North Sumatra recovered from the 30 September Movement and organized an association football tournament named for him which was internationally recognized by FIFA.

 Early life

 Harahap was born on 28 February 1921 in Tabusira.
-He was the fourth child of the six children of Jabbar Harahap, a common farmer in Tabusira.
+He was the fourth of the six children of Jabbar Harahap, a common farmer in Tabusira.

 In Tabusira, there was only one elementary school in the village, which was built by the villagers.
 Even though elementary schools at that time had six grades, the elementary school in the village had only three grades.
-Harahap entered the school, and soon after, graduated from the school in 1939.
+Harahap enrolled in the school and graduated from there in 1939.

-He wished to study at the Meer Uitgebreid Lager Onderwijs, but because lack of funding by his parents, Harahap opted to search for a job in Medan, the capital of Sumatra at the time.
-He followed his older brother, Sjamsoedin, who at that time was already in Medan.
+He wished to study at the Meer Uitgebreid Lager Onderwijs, but because lack of means by his parents, Harahap opted to search for a job in Medan, the capital of Sumatra at the time.
+He followed his older brother, Sjamsoedin, who was already in Medan.

 Career

 Due to transportation problems, Harahap only reached the city of Pematangsiantar.
 He was employed as a worker at a plantation in Pematangsiantar.
-At first, Harahap applied as a clerk in the plantation, but due to the lack of education, the employer of the plantation rejected his application.
+At first, he applied to be a clerk at the plantation, but his employer rejected his application due to Harahap's lack of education.

 After several months working on the plantation, he moved on to Medan.
 In Medan, he lived with Sjamsoedin and planned to enlist in the Japanese military, which at that time had occupied Medan.